A regular reader posted the following question a few days back. It is a long comment with a decent question:

 You mention about the existence of only one reality, good or bad, dry or wet etc. This is exactly what one needs to transcend.
 These are dualities and expressions of a conditioned mind.
 The truth of external phenomena is interdependent and conditional.

-Imagine calling someone, in other part of the world, who is twelve hours behind you.
+Imagine calling someone, in another part of the world, who is twelve hours behind you.
 You place the call at eight in the evening and it is eight in the morning for the person at the other end.
 You tell the person that it is night and there are stars in the sky.
-The other person tells you that it is actually a bright day with blue sky.
+The other person tells you that it is actually a bright day with a blue sky.
 Who of the two is telling the truth?
 None, one, or both?
 Realizing the true nature of all such realities and rising above them is self-realization.

 How can there be one ultimate form?
 Form is an external phenomenon and your real nature is independent of such a phenomenon.
 That is why I say that if a belief in any one form helps you discover your own truth, that is a good start.
-When you believe that your discovery is the only way, be sure that it is still non-discovery.
-Because if you still harbor such belief, it shows that the truth has not dawned yet.
+When you believe that your discovery is the only way, be sure that it is still a non-discovery.
+Because if you still harbor such a belief, it shows that the truth has not dawned yet.

-By asking me one truth or the ultimate form, you are asking me to give you an answer that will condition you.
+By asking me for one truth or the ultimate form, you are asking me to give you an answer that will condition you.
 It is a journey of self-discovery and not self-conditioning.
 The greatest across various religions only ever showed the path.
 Treading their path is simply a start.